livewires/you-win/docs/sheets/install.md

 To run your game:

 * Open <http://localhost:8000> in Chrome on your computer.
 * In your Terminal, you should see a web address output to the console, eg `http://192.168.1.10:8000/`.
 Open that address on your Android.
+If you don't want or need remote debugging you can open it on any phone that's on your network (wifi) to see what it looks like.

+## Problems?

+If you were at LiveWires and are having trouble getting your program to run, come find us on the [forums](http://forums.livewires.org.uk) and we'll try and help you.

 ## Remote Debugging